noaa-nwfsc/Skagit-IBM/OUTPUT_README.md

     - `finalForkLength[n]`: floats, current/final fork length of each fish (mm)
     - `finalMass[n]`: floats, current/final mass of each fish (g)
     - `finalStatus[n]`: ints, current/final status of each fish
-    - `locationHistoryOut[n, t]`: ints, the map node ID where each fish was on each timestep (or -1 if a fish wasn't in the model on the timestep in question)
+    - `locationHistory[n, t]`: ints, the map node ID where each fish was on each timestep (or -1 if a fish wasn't in the model on the timestep in question)
-    - `growthHistoryOut[n, t]`: floats, the growth (g) on each timestep for each fish, or 0 if the fish wasn't in the model on the timestep in question
+    - `growthHistory[n, t]`: floats, the growth (g) on each timestep for each fish, or 0 if the fish wasn't in the model on the timestep in question
+    - `pmaxHistory[n, t]`: floats, the pmax (p) on each timestep for each fish, or 0 if the fish wasn't in the model on the timestep in question
-    - `mortalityHistoryOut[n, t]`: floats, the mortality risk (probability) on each timestep for each fish, or 0 if the fish wasn't in the model on the timestep in question
+    - `mortalityHistory[n, t]`: floats, the mortality risk (probability) on each timestep for each fish, or 0 if the fish wasn't in the model on the timestep in question